AndreasUtkilen/paddy/report.md

 The resnets performeance was not very good, and resulted in a Kaggle score of around 0.86.
 I then tried the ConvNext Small 22k and found that it performed much better than the resnet models, with a score of around 0.92.

+After researching the topic, I found a paper called "Fighting deepfake by exposing the convolutional traces on images" (Guarnera et al., 2020) that suggested using a technique were you calculate convolution traces of the images, by using a algorithm called Expectation Maximization (EM).
+A simple implementation of this algorithm was tested, and by using the Random Forest classifier, as recommended in the paper, I managed to get a score of around 0.95 on Kaggle.

+Guarnera, L., Giudice, O., & Battiato, S. (2020).
+Fighting deepfake by exposing the convolutional traces on images.
+IEEE access, 8, 165085-165098.